USSF-ORBIT/ussf-portal/docs/adr/0009-platform-auth-architecture.md

 Configure the CMS platform to access the same Redis instance as the portal application, where session data is stored, and use the Portal application login implementation to create a session.

+With this strategy, the CMS platform would be configured to look in the shared Redis store for an existing session.
+If there is no session, the user would be redirected to the Portal login page and prompted to log in.
+Once they log in, the session would be created and they would then be able to access the CMS.

 ### Positive Consequences

 - We don't have to duplicate the SAML implementation we already set up on the Portal application
 - We don't have to ask the SAML Identity Provider to create a new configuration to support another service provider
 - Authorized users will be able to seamlessly access both the Portal application and the CMS without having to log in multiple times
 - The CMS platform easily allows us to provide an existing session store to use for authentication
+- This does not preclude us deciding to migrate to a separate SAML implementation or other authentication method in the future if we decide to

 ### Negative Consequences